 LG hasn’t revealed the Hub’s price or release date yet, but check out the following video of Hub bot in action.

 Pepper by SoftBanks Robotics (Release Date: TBA)

 Pepper resembles a slightly smaller version of C-3PO — probably the most “robot-like” bot on wheels on the market (in Japan).
 Originally designed to be an in-store and business assistant, Pepper made its U.S.debut in June 2017 in shopping malls in San Francisco and San Jose, California.
 Its makers say it’s also capable of serving as a home robot, working with smart home devices and even serving as a bartender.
 Fluent in 20 languages, Pepper can hold conversations, read emotions and entertain you via its camera- and sensor-filled head, articulated arms and a touchscreen on its chest.
 Pepper’s estimated price is $1,700.

-Jibo’s original release was due in the fall season in 2015, but continual setbacks ensued, and now the release date falls in later 2017.
-MIT social robotics expert, Cynthia Breazeal, designed this $749 smart home tabletop bot solely for domestic use (with a hearty dose of empathy added to the mix).
+Jibo’s original release was due in the fall season in 2015, but continual setbacks ensued, and it was finally released in late 2017.
+MIT social robotics expert, Cynthia Breazeal, designed this $899 smart home tabletop bot solely for domestic use (with a hearty dose of empathy added to the mix).
 Unlike many other bot startups, however, Jibo remains fixed to its spot with only its head and body rotates based on speech and facial recognition.
 Jibo uses machine learning and natural language processing through interaction with your family members.
 While Jibo can snap photos, take videos and interact with people, it’s still questionable about how this robot can help with smart home needs.